overture-stack/website/markdown/documentation/ego/installation/prerequisites/index.md

     - We store all [Ego related data](/documentation/ego/technical) within PostgreSQL databases
     - Instructions for <a href="https://www.postgresql.org/download/" target="_blank" rel="noopener noreferrer">downloading and installing PostgreSQL can be found here</a>
-    - We also provide a docker quickstart for database setup below that does not require PostgreSQL installation
+    - We also provide a docker quickstart for database setup below.
+This does not require PostgreSQL installation

 3. **Setup Identity Provider Secrets**